 Living on Less Than $28,000 A Year: How our family of six survives (and even thrives) on an income that is less than half the national median income, and what the government calls “below the poverty line” (less than $29,990 annually) for our family size.
 Click here to read other posts in this series.

-There is a HUGE difference between poverty and frugality, although many people confuse the two.
-Although there are many contributing factors to someone living in poverty, much of a person’s situation can be attributed to mindset.
+There are many contributing factors to someone living in poverty, but one contributing issue can be attributed to mindset.
 What is the difference between one man with no legs who sits on a street corner begging in filthy rags and another who has the same disability yet chooses to find work to support his family?
-What about the double amputee who participates in the paralympics year?
+What about the double amputee who participates in the paralympics?

 Yes, circumstances can be difficult, but we don’t have to stay in our circumstances.
 We can make choices to change our lives.

 When we picture “poverty”, we think of beggars and starving children, but many people with nice incomes live in “poverty” right now because of the way they think.
 See if any of these mindsets sound familiar:

 Impoverished thinking is different than frugal thinking:

 - “We can’t afford that.” vs. “We choose not to buy that because we have other priorities.”

 - “There is never enough.” vs. “We have more than we need.”

 - “Doing without.” vs. “Making do.”

 - “We can’t make it.” vs. “Let’s do everything in our power to make this work.”